 Comfortable and flexible clothes are best.
 We need to be able to assess full range of motion, so something you might wear to the gym is ideal.
+Stretchy clothes that can be rolled up if we are treating elbows, shoulders, knees, or ankles.
 However, we can work around just about anything, and have some (not so pretty) things we can lend you to wear for your appointment.

 I’m pretty nervous; do I have to get my neck adjusted?

 We see many people in our practices who are apprehensive about adjustments for their neck.
 That’s why we’d like to start by saying that neck adjustments are actually quite safe for the majority of people.
-We are well trained in determining who is a candidate for this type of adjustment, and we will recommend another course of action if we don’t feel that it is a good option for you.
+We are well trained in determining who is a candidate for this chiropractic adjustments, and we will recommend another course of action if we don’t feel that it is a good option for you.

 We also take patient preference into account.
-While we recognize that neck adjustments can be very beneficial and have a low incidence of associated adverse events, we will not push someone to receive any treatment that they are not comfortable with.
-We have a variety of other techniques (link to services page) at our disposal to treat you.
-These include using the Activator (a tool which lets us deliver an adjustment with low force and no “cracking” sound), providing mobilizations rather than adjustments, or sticking to soft tissue techniques like ART (link to ART).
+While we recognize that chiropractic manipulation (adjustments) can be very beneficial and have a low incidence of associated adverse events, we will not push someone to receive any treatment that they are not comfortable with.
+We have a variety of other techniques at our disposal to treat you.
+These include using the Activator (a tool which lets us deliver an adjustment with low force and no “cracking” sound), providing mobilizations rather than adjustments, or sticking to soft tissue techniques like ART.

 Can you treat my…..?

 If it’s part of your movement system, we can treat it!
-This means that if something is giving you pain, from your head to your toes (link to conditions page), it is always worth getting it checked by a chiropractor.
+This means that if something is giving you pain, from your head to your toes, it is always worth getting it checked by a chiropractor.
 If it’s not something we can help, we will let you know.

 Do you direct bill?